Step by Step

 Cannabis Rx

 After successful breast cancer surgery in 2017, Angela Bryan asked her doctors about using cannabis as a pain reliever.
 But because cannabis is a Schedule 1 substance and, thus, universities are not permitted to study the drug in trials, there was no data to support pot as a palliative.
 So Bryan, a professor of psychology and neuroscience at CU Boulder, did the research herself.
-Released earlier this year, Bryan’s study suggests that not only is cannabis effective at reducing pain, but it can also improve long-term cognitive function that sometimes declines because of cancer treatments.
+Released in April 2023, Bryan’s study suggests that not only is cannabis effective at reducing pain, but it can also improve long-term cognitive function that sometimes declines because of cancer treatments.

 Ruff Comparison